 2011 to Today

-2012American Tower becomes a REIT and begins paying regular dividend distributions to shareholders.
-The Company reached the historic milestone of 50,000 communications sites and launches operations in its 11th country, Germany.
+2012American Tower becomes a REIT and begins paying regular dividend distributions to stockholders.
+The Company reached the historic milestone of 50,000 communications sites and launches operations in Uganda and Germany.

 2011American Tower announces its intentions to become a Real Estate Investment Trust (REIT).
-The Company also expands into its 10th country, Uganda.
+The Company also expands in South Africa and Ghana.

 2006 to 2010

-2010American Tower grows substantially, launching operations in Peru, Chile, Colombia, South Africa and Ghana.
+2010American Tower grows substantially, launching operations in Peru, Chile and Colombia.
 The Company also joins the Bloomberg Businessweek 50.

 2009American Tower focuses its efforts on enhancing operations and customer service in the United States while continuing to look for global opportunities.